Humber Squash Organisation

 (h) Link in with wider local sporting competitions (such as the Humber Youth Games) to set up demonstration events to provide young people with an opportunity to use the new junior squash equipment and have an opportunity to experience the game.

-(i) Devise ways to link into national campaigns such as World Squash Day and to ensure local events take place to help raise the awareness and profile of the game.
+(i) Devise ways to link into national campaigns such as World Squash Day and to ensure local events take place to help raise the awareness and profile of the game. - To promote and develop a co-ordinated junior squash programme to ensure an opportunity for young people to access the local, regional and national player pathway.

 (a) Ensure the development and promotion of a sound junior squash programme by utilising England Squash's National Coaching scheme, which includes the establishing or building on Club to School links between specific schools and squash clubs/centres, and taking mini-walls and mini squash equipment into the schools to introduce juniors to squash.